wuxb45/remixdb/README.md

 ## xdbexit

 `xdbexit` is a simple program testing crash-recovery.
 Run it repeatedly.
 In each run it should show that all the previously inserted KVs are found.
 Internally, it inserts some new keys and calls `remixdb_sync()` to make all buffered data persist in the WAL.
-Then it just call `exit()` without any clean up.
+Then it just calls `exit()` without any cleanup.

 ## libremixdb.so

 To use remixdb as a shared library, run `make libremixdb.so` and `make install`.
-A PKGBUILD (for Archliunx's pacman) is included as an example packaging script.
+A PKGBUILD (for Archlinux's pacman) is included as an example packaging script.